Noah Noble: Death and legacy

 Even before Noble had left office, many of his opponents began to blame him for the state's financial situation.
 He argued that he had proposed tax increases to fund the project, and it was the fault of the General Assembly for not enacting them.
 Although the short term situation was devastating to the state and many of the projects were never completed, the groundwork laid by the projects led to rapid development after the financial situation was resolved.
 In the meantime, the debacle became apparent to the public during his successor's term and led to the gradual collapse of the state's Whig party, which never regained power in Indiana.
 In the immediate years thereafter the Democrats came to power and disposed of all the projects.
 The situation ultimately led to language in the 1851 constitution prohibiting the state from assuming debt.

 Noble returned to private life following the dissolution of the Internal Improvement Board in 1841.
 The situation was too dire, and opinion too anti-Whig for Noble to have a serious chance of winning public office again.
-He died at the age of 50 in Indianapolis two years later, on February 8, 1844, and was buried next to his wife, Catherin, in Greenlawn Cemetery.
-His body was moved to Crown Hill Cemetery in Indianapolis in 1979.
+He died at the age of 50 in Indianapolis two years later, on February 8, 1844, and was buried next to his wife, Catharine, in Greenlawn Cemetery.
+His body was moved to Crown Hill Cemetery in Indianapolis on July 14, 1874.

 Noble County, Indiana is named in his honor, as is Noble Township in Cass County.